M-arcus/cloudron-docs/docs/documentation/domains.md

 For sending email, Cloudron requires DKIM and SPF records to be setup as well.
 These records will be displayed in the UI after installation.

+## Changing the Dashboard domain

+The Cloudron dashboard/admin UI is located at the `my` subdomain.
+The `my` subdomain is hardcoded and cannot be changed.
+However, the domain under which it is available can be changed as follows:

+* Add the new domain in the `Domains` view.

+* Edit `/home/yellowtent/configs/cloudron.conf`
+    * Change `adminFqdn` to the domain added above
+    * Change `adminFqdn` to `my.example.com`

+    !!! note "Do not change adminLocation"
+        The `adminLocation` seems to be customizable but changing this to any value other than `my` will break the installation

+* If you used the `wildcard` or `manual` DNS backend, add a DNS `A` record manually for `*.example.com` and `example.com` to the server's IP.
+For, `route53`, `cloudflare`, `gcdns` `digitalocean` and other automated DNS backends, you can skip this step.

+* Run the command `systemctl restart box`

+In a few minutes, you should be able to reach `https://my.example.com`.

 ## DNS Errors

 ### DNS Record already exists